If you are a teenager, it is almost certain that you are having a hard time getting along with your parents.

 To escape toxic parents is not easy if you are still a child and you need their support for survival.
 So, it is not productive to consider how to get away from toxic parents.
 Instead, you can form strategies to deal with toxic parents when you live with them.

 Whether you have to deal with manipulative parents of adults or children, the guidelines remain somewhat the same.
-As you cannot change their behavior, you have to think in terms of how to protect yourself from the harmful effects of toxic parenting.
+As you cannot change their behavior, you have to think in terms of how to protect yourself from the side effects of toxic parents in adulthood.

 One of the most significant damages of toxic parenting is that the child is unable to take charge of their own lives.
 They are always waiting for permission from their parents for every single thing.
 In worst scenarios, a child would even seek permission to escape from their clutches.